Basavachari/MINIPROJECT/README.md

 ## Tools used
 * Java
 * Mysql
-We wrote the code in java language and used Mysql for database.
+> We wrote the code in java language and used Mysql for database.

 ## Porject Information
 We create the command line project for storing the Anime data in database.

-In src file we have sub pakages like ----
+In src file we have sub pakages like---

-1. SQLDetails      ->Mysql details here
+1. SQLDetails -->Mysql details here
-    - Details.java            for storing sql details
+    - Details.java => for storing sql details
-2. Run             -> App.java and corresponding methods are here
+2. Run --> App.java and corresponding methods are here
-    - App.java                class that has main method.
+    - App.java => class that has main method.
-    - Operate.java            has methods that is called by App.java by corresponding command line arguments
+    - Operate.java => has methods that is called by App.java by corresponding command line arguments
 3. Classes         -> we kept all classes here
-    - Anime.java              has details,constructors,methods of Anime class
+    - Anime.java => has details,constructors,methods of Anime class
-    - Episode.java            has details,constructors,methods of Episode class
+    - Episode.java => has details,constructors,methods of Episode class
-    - Movie.java              has details,constructors,methods of Movie class
+    - Movie.java => has details,constructors,methods of Movie class
 4. Interfaces -> we kept all interfaces here
-    - CONNECTable.java        interface for getconnection
+    - CONNECTable.java => interface for getconnection
-    - CRUDable.java           interface for CRUD operations
+    - CRUDable.java => interface for CRUD operations
-    - FITERable.java          interface for filter operations
+    - FITERable.java => interface for filter operations
 5. Implementation -> implementations of interfaces are here
-    - AnimeCRUD.java          implemments CRUDable interface and has CRUD operations for Anime class
+    - AnimeCRUD.java => implemments CRUDable interface and has CRUD operations for Anime class
-    - ConnectionFactory.java  implements to get connection with sql
+    - ConnectionFactory.java => implements to get connection with sql
-    - EpisodeCRUD.java        implemments CRUDable interface and has CRUD operations for Episode class
+    - EpisodeCRUD.java => implemments CRUDable interface and has CRUD operations for Episode class
-    - MovieCRUD.java          implemments CRUDable interface and has CRUD operations for Movie class
+    - MovieCRUD.java => implemments CRUDable interface and has CRUD operations for Movie class
-    - TestFILTER.java         implemments Filteable interface and has soring and filter operations for all there classes
+    - TestFILTER.java => implemments Filteable interface and has soring and filter operations for all there classes
-6. CSV_files       ->all csv files here
+6. CSV_files -> all csv files here
-    - Anime.csv               csv file for Anime details
+    - Anime.csv => csv file for Anime details
-    - Episode.csv             csv file for Episode details
+    - Episode.csv => csv file for Episode details
-    - Movie.csv               csv file for Movie details
+    - Movie.csv => csv file for Movie details